It all started in winter 2014.

 A French woolen cloth from Jules Tournier

-All the credit goes to Lionel by Jules Tournier, you won't find him anywhere else.
-It is therefore a 100% wool woolen sheet.
+All the credit goes to Lionel de Jules Tournier, you won't find it anywhere else.
+It is therefore a 100% wool woolen cloth in mottled camel which equips this coat.

 A weight adapted to the camel coat